cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 *"The Plex Media Server data directory contains nearly all the information about your server installation.
 This includes the database file with your library information as well as metadata, artwork, caches, and more."* - <a href="https://support.plex.tv/articles/202529153-why-is-my-plex-media-server-directory-so-large/" target="_blank">plex.tv</a>

-When you have spent time getting your Plex library set up just the way you like it.
+When you have spent time getting your <a href="https://www.plex.tv" target="_blank">Plex</a> library set up just the way you like it.
 It can be a god idea to have a backup of the data directory, just in case a something goes wrong and your library gets messed up.

 > **Note:**
 In [part 2 - Raspberry Pi Backup]({{<relref"/blog/02-raspberry-pi-backup">}} "Raspberry Pi Backup") I describe how to mount external storage to your Raspberry Pi and make a backup of the entire microCD Card.